Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Behavior Problems:

 Cats are typically clean animals, and they may start avoiding a dirty litter box.
-If the box becomes too soiled, your cat may choose to eliminate elsewhere in your home, leading to litter box avoidance or inappropriate urination and defecation.
+If the box becomes too soiled, your cat may choose to eliminate it elsewhere in your home, leading to litter box avoidance or inappropriate urination and defecation.

 Litter Clumping: